Management Response

 Responsible Deadline Status Comments

 Ensure that UN Women offices at all levels include unpaid care work in their Strategic Notes and other regional and global strategies.
-HQ: Brunella Canu, Programme Analyst ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor 2026/04 Ongoing
+HQ: Brunella Canu, Programme Analyst ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor 2026/04 Initiated

-Support the establishment of ECD community funds managed jointly by elected community representatives, partners, and local leaders to address unpaid care givers efforts spent for childhood care services Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2025/04 Ongoing
+Support the establishment of ECD community funds managed jointly by elected community representatives, partners, and local leaders to address unpaid care givers efforts spent for childhood care services Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2025/04 Initiated

 Recommendation: A. Commission dedicated baseline studies that provide disaggregated data on various vulnerabilities including people with disabilities.
 B. Crucial to maintain women and children with disabilities and their associations/cooperatives as partners and beneficiaries.
 ECDs necessitate extra services, equipment, and competences to host children safely and adequately with disabilities.
 This can be considered through partnerships with specialized organisations if UN Women cannot intervene directly on this for lack of expertise.